The 7 inmates scheduled to die in Arkansas this month

 BRUCE EARL WARD

-Ward, 60, has been on death row since 1990 for the death of a clerk found strangled in the men's room of the Little Rock convenience store where she worked.
+Ward, 60, was initially convicted in 1990 for the death of a woman found strangled in the men's room of the Little Rock convenience store where she worked.

-Rebecca Lynn Doss was 18.
-A police officer noticed no one was in the store and pulled up to find Ward walking out of the men's room.
-Surveillance video later revealed that Ward asked Doss for help to open the men's room door.
+A police officer had noticed no one was in the store and pulled up to find Ward walking out of the men's room.
+Rebecca Lynn Doss, 18, was dead inside.
+Surveillance video later revealed Ward had asked Doss for help to open the men's room door.

 Ward's initial death sentence was overturned because a judge let jurors consider documents related to Ward's 1977 murder conviction in Pennsylvania.
 A second death sentence was overturned because a court transcript was filled with errors.
 A third jury imposed a death sentence in 1997.